experimentalpolitics/immigration/material/design.md

 **[problem]** *(randomize order)* What do you think are the most important problems facing this country?
 Please rank the following issues from the most important to the least important.

-1. Unemployment
+1. Economy
-2. Inequality
-3. Federal Deficit
+2. Federal Deficit
-4. Taxes
-5. High Cost of Living / Inflation
-6. Immigration
+3. Immigration
-7. Health Care
+4. Health Care
-8. Racism
-9. Environment / Climate Change
-10. Violence / Crime
+5. Environment

 **[ideol]** Thinking about politics these days, how would you describe your own political viewpoint?